mrjurin/mrjurin/README.md

 - 🔭 I’m currently working at Universiti Malaysia Sabah

-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Python, Mariadb, Coldbox Framework, etc

 <!-- - 👯 I’m looking to collaborate on Projects with ERPNext, Odoo, Laravel and all the stack around it. -->